iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ/[#030] Will NEKO actually participate in ROBO_Radio_Live ΦωΦ I dunno~~.md

 NEKO is my waifu ♡♡♡♡♡

 **JOEZ Cafe**<br>
 Ohhhhh so the little wildcat is participating as well.
-My eardrums are definitely well-trained and prepared for this occasion!!<br>
+My eardrums are definitely well\-trained and prepared for this occasion!!<br>
 After everything wraps up, come to JOEZ Cafe for a celebration!!<br>
 I will prepare your favorite Snow White Nyan Special!!
 ALL!!YOU!!!CAN!!DRINK!!!!!!!<br>
-Nyan~<br>
+Nyan\~<br>
 **\#SnowWhiteNyanSpecialOnSaleNow**<br>
 **\#MilkIsCheapNowAnyway**<br>
 **\#Get20$DiscountOnDrinksWithROBO\_Radio\_LIVETickets**

 **Shibawu**<br>
 King of Germs owner for the love of god can you stop imitating NEKO lololol.
-Have some self-conscious about how old you are.<br>
+Have some self\-conscious about how old you are.<br>
 Also \#ShamelessPlug would be more accurate LOLOLOL

 **NEKO#ΦωΦ**<br>